The hosted checkout integration iframe

 .
 For more information on the SDK functions, see SDK functions.

-The core SDK functions are initialize, createPaymentMethod, and confirmPayment.
+The core SDK functions are initialize, createPaymentMethod, and confirmIntent.
 These three functions have success and failure callbacks that are invoked according to their corresponding state.
 Success and failure callbacks are useful for logging and handling errors.

 Callback functions